notcl4y14/levy/README.md

 ## What is Lovey?

 **Lovey** is a Lua/LOVE2D library that provides core mechanics of ECS paradigm.
 The library is inspired by the [Bevy Engine](https://github.com/bevyengine/bevy), [ECS Lua](https://github.com/nidorx/ecs-lua) and [Concord](https://github.com/Keyslam-Group/Concord) libraries.
-The concept for ECS Lovey uses is quite similar to Bevy's approach to ECS. **It's still in the development stage**.
+The concept for ECS Lovey uses is quite similar to Bevy's approach to ECS. **It's still not quite full-featured**.

 ## Short example